 Is a Perm Bad for Your Hair?

-Compared to other hairstyles (like bleaching), getting a perm hair treatment is relatively benign.
+Getting a perm can be less damaging than heavy bleaching, but it still involves strong chemicals that alter your hair’s internal structure and can cause damage or irritation.
 However, the process can weaken already dry or damaged hair.
 If your hair is damaged or brittle, you should avoid perms until you’ve restored your hair to a healthier state.

 Related: Difference Between Spiral Perm and Regular Perm